kaede0e/two-species-genome-comparison-pipeline/case_study.md

 module load bedops/2.4.39
 gff2bed < genome_cds.gff > genome_cds.bed
 ```
-To fit with the scripts, you'd need to
 Now you have all the input data you need for the pipeline to run!

 ## 1. Genome alignment and structural variant detection